micmejia/bible-dump/AMPC/Acts/Acts 19.md

-But if you require anything further about this _or about other matters_, it must be decided _and_ cleared up in the regular assembly.
+But if you require anything further about this or about other matters, it must be decided and cleared up in the regular assembly.